rwblokzijl/Msc-thesis-EuroToken/thesis.md

 We simulated a network of randomly transacting users.
 Every run of the experiment we varied the number of transactions the users would do without checkpointing.
-Each users performed over 1000 transactions each run.
-We then measured the total number of blocks their counter parties had to verify in order to validate their transaction.
+Each user performed over 1000 transactions each run.
+We then measured the total number of blocks their counterparties had to verify in order to validate their transaction.
 The entire network varied their checkpointing frequencies together.